Samsung/Tizen.NET/_posts/2019-04-15-how-to-use-the-GalaxyWatch-sensors.md

 ---
-title: "How to use sensors on the GalaxyWatch"
+title: "How to Use Sensors on Galaxy Watch"
 search: true
 last_modified_at: 2019-04-15
 categories: Wearables